Iteatime/tempo-api/README.md

 ### 2 Libraries

-* We are currently using node-gtfs to treat gts data, you can find informations about node-gtfs [here](https://www.npmjs.com/package/gtfs).
+* We are currently using node-gtfs to treat gtfs data, you can find informations about node-gtfs [here](https://www.npmjs.com/package/gtfs).